-Reading a plan page
+Reading a retirement plan page

 Header and prospect flags

-- Green - no flags tripped this year.
+- Green.
+No flags tripped this year.
 Baseline healthy.

 Year selector

-Directly under the header, a row of year chips lists every year the plan has filed.
+A row of year chips lists every year the plan has filed.
 The active year is dark-filled; the others are outlined.
 Click any year to navigate to ?year=YYYY for that filing.
 If the plan only has a single year filed, this row is hidden.

 Summary metrics

 Five at-a-glance tiles summarize the plan.
 Each tile shows its value, a small sparkline of its history, and a muted context line.
-Values that trigger a watch-list color turn amber or red - the color is computed per-tile from either a peer-rank percentile or a hard threshold.
+Values that trip a watch-list color turn amber or red - the color is computed per-tile from either a peer-rank percentile or a hard threshold.

-- Six percentile bars.
-The plan's standing on six normalized metrics (participation, return, fees, match generosity, asset growth, cash drag).
+- Six percentile bars.The plan's standing on six normalized metrics (participation, return, fees, match generosity, asset growth, cash drag).
 Higher percentile is better for all six.

 - Two trend lines.
 Return and fees across years, with a dashed peer-average line for context.